Skip to main content

 FUNDER ACKNOWLEDGEMENT

-World Learning’s The Experiment Digital is funded by the Stevens Initiative, which is housed at the Aspen Institute and is supported by the Bezos Family Foundation.
+World Learning’s The Experiment Digital English-Spanish Language Exchange is funded by the Stevens Initiative, which is a program of the Aspen Institute.

 AT A GLANCE